open-contracting/infrastructure/docs/cost/index.md

 <!-- Note - mappings come from https://docs.google.com/spreadsheets/d/1tpXKCrNY1vUEPo6O1j-GPhxgSna7CZ5uwz_eTNLEOr8/edit#gid=2054628701 -->

-The following mapping tables describe how each element of the CoST Infrastructure Data Standard can be represented as **structured data** using the [Project Level Data Specification](../projects/index.md) and contracting process information embedded within the project level data.
+The following mapping tables describe how each element of the CoST Infrastructure Data Standard can be represented as **structured data** using the [Project-Level Data Specification](../projects/index.md) and contracting process information embedded within the project-level data.

-In cases where OCDS data is available, many of the contracting process fields within a project level data file can also be **automatically populated** using the OCDS data.
+In cases where OCDS data is available, many of the contracting process fields within a project-level data file can also be **automatically populated** using the OCDS data.

 <!--TODO - Format better into the stages of CoST disclosure -->

-### Project level
+### Project-level

 ```eval_rst
 .. csv-table-no-translate:: Mapping